 In an organization, business, or agency, individuals must deal with other people at one time or another.
 That human interaction can sometimes be difficult if individuals don’t understand one another.
 These interactions may vary from the boardroom to the mailroom and from the manager’s office to the customer service desk.
 This workshop will help you identify your own brain dominance, illustrate the social and cognitive tendencies of each dominance, and provide you with practical applications of ways to utilize the information for maximum benefit of your personal and professional communication.
 With the insights gained from this workshop, you will learn how to better allocate your communication energy and assign the best roles and tasks to individuals where they can make the biggest contribution.
 Do not miss this opportunity to discover what you value in yourself and how you can provide more effective leadership to others in your organization.

 Conditioning and Learning in Everyday Experience

-Dr. Jerry Frieman, Department Head and Professor of Psychology
+Dr. Jerry Frieman, Professor of Psychological Sciences

 The basic concepts of Pavlovian and operant conditioning are presented in the context of common everyday examples.